sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 Open-source electronics platforms, such as the Arduino and the ESP32 microcontrollers, allow for the electronics to be built and modified by hobbyists and amateurs.

 A modular design strategy compared to a monolithic one has two theoretical benefits; it can leverage existing components to make the process easier and it can lead to the creation and update of new components that can benefit other projects.
-Key common elements of a contact printer are the film-transporting sprocketed roller and the motorized film takeups.
+Key common elements of a contact printer are the film-transporting sprocketed roller and the motorized film take-ups.

 Designing all the printable hardware in OpenSCAD [@openscad] gives the creators the benefits of working with code-managing tools and using only plaintext files.
 The source control software git [@git] provides the ability to make and track changes that update the project incrementally.